monishakant22/TriNit_Aarogya/README.md

 • This model can give results with an accuracy of 90 percent.

+TechStack :
-• Model was trained using TensorFlow, with about 15 convolutional layers.
-And used USE for text communication
+-Tensorflow for Natural Language Processing,with about 15 convolutional layers.
+-USE for text communication.